WhatsApp Business: Advantages and Disadvantages at a Glance

 If you connect WhatsApp to a professional customer messaging platform via the WhatsApp Business API, your entire team can access a central messaging inbox from any device.

 However, the user interface is not provided by WhatsApp itself, but by a WhatsApp business solution partner like Userlike.
-If you sign up with a partner platform, you will benefit from the following API advantages:
+If you sign up you will benefit from the following API advantages:

 - Fully GDPR-compliant.
 One of the most important arguments in favor of the WhatsApp Business API is that data protection is guaranteed.
 While the WhatsApp Business app raises many security issues for businesses, using WhatsApp via the Business API is GDPR-compliant.
 Tip: Make sure that your chosen business solution partner also offers a secure infrastructure.
 Userlike, for example, only uses servers in Germany and encrypts all messages.